caiogevegir/playwright-typescript-mvp/README.md

 ## How to Install

 - If you are using this project as basis for yours, just run `npm install` to install its dependencies.
-- However, if you want to start a brand new Playwright project, create a empty directory and run `npm init playwright@latest` on it.
+- However, if you want to start a brand new Playwright project, create an empty directory and run `npm init playwright@latest` on it.

 ## How to Test